bigcrimping/bhangmeter/index.md

   </a>
 </p>

-Upon the pulse hitting the detector in the Bhangmeter the information is received by the on-board computer
+The HSN-1000L detects the gamma burst and outputs an active-low pulse, which the microcontroller interprets as a "Nuclear Event Detection" (NED).
+This triggers a routine that logs the exact time of the event.

 <p align="center">
   <a href="./assets/img/computer.png" target="_blank">